-- 1. Ensure that licensed material possessed by the licensee is limited to the kinds, quantities and forms listed on the license. - 2.
+- Ensure that licensed material possessed by the licensee is limited to the kinds, quantities and forms listed on the license. - 2.
 Ensure that individuals using the material are properly trained; designated by the RSO; have received refresher training at least annually; and are informed of all changes in regulatory requirements and deficiencies identified during annual audits or IDPH inspections. - 3.
 Ensure that personnel monitoring devices are used as required and that reports of personnel exposure are reviewed in a timely manner. - 4.
 Ensure that material is properly secured against unauthorized removal at all times when material is not in use. - 5.
 Ensure that proper authorities are notified in case of accident, damage, fire, or theft. - 6.
 Ensure that audits are performed at least annually to ensure that: - a.
 The licensee is abiding by IDPH and DOT regulations and the terms and conditions of the license (e.g., periodic leak tests, inventories, transportation, and use by trained users); - b.
 The licensee's radiation protection program content and implementation achieve occupational doses and doses to members of the public that are ALARA; and - c.
 The licensee maintains required records with all required information (e.g., records of personnel exposure; receipt, transfer, and disposal of licensed material; user training) sufficient to comply with IDPH requirements. - 7.
 Ensure that the results of audits, identification of deficiencies, and recommendations for change are documented, provided to management for review, and maintained for at least 3 years.
 Ensure prompt action is taken to correct deficiencies. - 8.
-Ensure that audit results and corrective actions are communicated to all personnel who use licensed material (regardless of their location or the license under which they normally work). - 9.
-Ensure that all incidents, accidents, and personnel exposure to radiation more than ALARA levels or Chapter 40 limits are investigated and reported to IDPH within the required time limits. - 10.
-Ensure that fume hood flow rates are tested at appropriate intervals and that employees use hoods in accordance with the safe use of radiopharmaceuticals. - 11.
-Ensure that licensed material is transported in accordance with all applicable DOT requirements. - 12.
-Ensure that licensed material is disposed of properly. - 13.
-Ensure that the facility has up-to-date copies of IDPH's regulations, completing a review of new or amended IDPH regulations, and revising licensee procedures, as needed, to comply with IDPH regulations. - 14.
+Ensure that audit results and corrective actions are communicated to all personnel who use licensed material (regardless of their location or the license under which they normally work). - Ensure that all incidents, accidents, and personnel exposure to radiation more than ALARA levels or Chapter 40 limits are investigated and reported to IDPH within the required time limits. - Ensure that licensed material is transported in accordance with all applicable DOT requirements. - 11.
+Ensure that licensed material is disposed of properly. - Ensure that the facility has up-to-date copies of IDPH's regulations, completing a review of new or amended IDPH regulations, and revising licensee procedures, as needed, to comply with IDPH regulations. - 13.
 Ensure that the license is amended whenever there are changes in licensed activities, responsible individuals, or information or commitments provided to IDPH in the licensing process.